 SmartLapse with custom intervals allows you to take advantage of Arsenal 2’s auto-exposure model while having control over the number of shots and the interval between them.
+You can even start your timelapse, then disconnect from Arsenal 2 through the app, and it will continue shooting until the specified number of shots has been met.
+This means you don't have to worry about being out of range away from Arsenal 2 while shooting a timelapse.

 Get ready to shoot a SmartLapse with Custom Intervals